GSA/code-gov-github-metrics/README.md

 Running this script will create a .csv file report in the reports folder with the name `<CURRENT DATE> | <START OF TIME PERIOD TO QUERY> -> <END OF TIME PERIOD TO QUERY>.csv`.
 For instance, if you ran the script on July 9, 2019 to query data about the month of June 2019 (6/1/2019 - 7/1/2019), the report file name would be `2019-7-9 | 2019-6-1 -> 2019-7-1.csv`.

 The report will contain a number of metrics both about the repositories both for all time and for the specific time period you specified.
 The descriptions/definitions of these metrics can be found in [DATASCHEMA](https://github.com/GSA/code-gov-github-metrics/blob/master/DATASCHEMA.md)

+### Saving and visualizing reports

+For the code.gov team, reports should be run monthly on a regular schedule to keep track of these metrics over time.
+These reports should be uploaded to the [GitHub Metrics Google Sheet](https://docs.google.com/spreadsheets/d/1eCsV5zP61ITM3iQLwcEv425iweS6CW0q-tn4lAQKxpI/edit?usp=drive_web&ouid=103780763461647783609) in the code.gov team drive.
+To upload a new report:

+* In the Google Sheet, click on `File > Import`
+* Click `Upload`
+* Select the report that was just generated
+* Choose `Insert new sheet(s)` as `Import location`
+* Copy the last line of the report into a new line in the `Data Over Time` sheet
+* Change `TOTAL` to the month the report was generated for (e.g. `June 2019 `)

+After following these steps, the report will be saved in Google Sheets (which is important because the reports are included the `.gitignore` and therefore not committed to GitHub).
+The new data will also be automatically added to the visualizations in the different visualization sheets.

 ## Contributing